 Prior Outreach Trip

 Mérida is a cultural center of the state with museums, art galleries, and plenty of amenities.
-However, the city also sees high rates of urban poverty in many areas.
+However, the city also sees high urban poverty rates in many areas.
 While the city has experienced economic growth well above the national average for Mexico, the sharp disparity between the rich and poor residents leaves many areas without regular access to dental care.

 To see our doctors in action and peek into our service, check out our trip to Mérida, Yucatán!